Naalu/ds-senior-capstone-projects-website/reports/Report_10.md

 - Work on implementing the formating for a more final version of search page.

 **Chris:**
-- Establish standards for coding practices
+- Work to close issues #38, #41, #45, #46, #48, and #49
-- Help assist others in maintaining those standards
+- Help others implement more complete testing

 **Jack:**
-- Fix sample data to new class specifications, debugg django loaddata for our system and implement an functions needed.
+- Add Users for data specifications
+- close Issues

 **Ethan:**
 - Fix my version of the search page because it didnt work